Zuehlke/software-engineering-corner/drafts/architecture-verification-with-jqassistant.md

 This is not the end.
 There is much more you can do with jQAssistant.
 Here are some ideas for next steps:

-- make mor parts of the system testable, using concepts and additional plugins
+- make more parts of the system testable, using concepts and additional plugins
 - add jQAssistant into CICD pipelines
 - Use a central Neo4J instance and e.g. grafana, to build a monitoring solution